 For inter-band carrier aggregation with uplink assigned to two NR bands, and each UL band is configured with a single CC, the carrier leakage requirements are specified in clause 6.4.2.2.6 and are applicable for each CC with all CCs active with non-zero UL RB allocation.

+6.4A.2.2.7 Carrier leakage for power class 6

+For intra-band contiguous and non-contiguous carrier aggregation, the carrier leakage requirement specified in clause 6.4A.2.2.6 for power class 5 applies.